agentsguha/saptarshiguha.github.io/_posts/2013-05-21-Terra-and-R-Is-Terrific.md

 We will compare performance with bubblesort found [here](http://www.numbertheory.nl/2013/05/14/much-more-efficient-bubble-sort-in-r-using-the-rcpp-and-inline-packages/) .
+Download the above files (`code2.t` and friends, change the

+	.Call("terraDoFile","/home/sguha/dev/earth/code2.t")

-Download the above files (`code2.t` and friends), which contains the bubble sort code along with other demo Lua/Terra code.
+to point to where you downloaded `code2.t`), which contains the bubble sort code along with other demo Lua/Terra code.
 Some examples:

 Terra Code to load the libraries